MarkJohnston-VA/PowerPlatformAlm/readme.md

 1. There seems to be a convention with the build tooling that the Plugin Assemblies are expected to have a file name that matches the Assembly Name.
 If the file name is different then the build process can't seem to find it.
 Several workarounds have been explored, but the best one is to rename the registered Plugin Assembly to have the same name as its physical file.
 The `BuildSolution.ps1` script makes a number of edits to the relevant files to work around this issue.
 1. A NuGet Package is used to assist with Packing and Unpacking the Reference Data: [XrmCIFramework](https://www.nuget.org/packages/XrmCIFramework).
 The PowerShell scripts automatically download this package before using it, and delete it after using it.
 However, these files often remain in use and aren't able to be removed from the `.\packages` folder in this Repo.
 These package files can be manually deleted at any time (they will be re-downloaded by the relevant scripts as needed).
+1. Version management of PCF Controls lives in the `ControlManifest.Input.xml` file in each PCF control's source path, rather than in any metadata inside the Solution.
+When building the solution, the source file (`ControlManifest.Input.xml`) will be updated with the respective version number for EVERY SOLUTION that is included in `SolutionBuildConfiguration.json`, even if the PCF Control is not included in the Solution.
+THIS IS OK because only the expected version will be included with the Solution package, regardless of the last version number saved.
+(Theoretically, the PCF control could be included in more than one solution, even though it should only be in one.)
+A future enhancement may be to include PCF controls in the solution object in `SolutionBuildConfiguration.json`, and then the version change could be filtered to only apply it to the expected solution.

 ## Base Solution